cazala/coin-hive-stratum/README.md

 ## API

-- `createServer`: Creates a `proxy` server.
+- `createProxy`: Creates a `proxy` server.
 It may take an `options` object with the following optional properties:

   - `host`: the pool's host.